safing/web/our-values/index.md

 ### Clear Business Model

-Instead of pushing a free product and worry about the business model later (*cough* - *selling user data* - *cough*) we want to have that part figured out right from the start.
-So this is how we'll do it:
+Instead of pushing a free product and worry about the business model later, we want to have that part figured out right from the start.
+So, this is how we'll do it:

 - Portmaster is and always will be free.
-'Put you back in control of your data' is our core vision, which is why we concluded to release Portmaster for free.
+'Getting people back in control of their data' is our core vision, which is why we concluded to release Portmaster for free.

-- Gate17 will be a subscription based service.
+- Gate17 is a subscription based service.
 Of course we need to cover our costs and pay our bills.
 But more importantly we want to have the funds to further engage in our mission and to extend our services.
 That is why we decided on the subscription model - instead of building just on donations - which we feel would be infeasible.

 What is really important, is that we will never put profits before our vision.
 We will never sacrifice the privacy of our users for money.